 Determining Damages in a Wrongful Death Claim

-The Texas wrongful death statute states that the jury may award damages in an amount proportionate to the injury resulting from the victim’s death.
+The Houston, Texas wrongful death statute states that the jury may award damages in an amount proportionate to the injury resulting from the victim’s death.
 These damages will be divided amongst the surviving spouse, children, and parents of the deceased, in proportions determined by the jury.

 Punitive (exemplary) damages may also be recovered when the death was caused by a willful act or omission or gross negligence of the defendant.
 This type of damages is designed to punish the defendant and set an example to deter similar conduct in the future.